1860 United States House of Representatives election in Florida

-The 1860 United States House of Representatives election in Florida was held on Monday, October 1, 1860 to elect the single United States Representative from the state of Florida, one from the state's single at-large congressional district, to represent Florida in the 37th Congress.
-The election coincided with the elections of other offices, including the presidential election, gubernatorial election, and various state and local elections.
+The 1860 United States House of Representatives election in Florida was held on Monday, October 1, 1860, to elect the single United States Representative from the state of Florida, one from the state's single at-large congressional district, to represent Florida in the 37th Congress.
+The election coincided with the gubernatorial election and various state and local elections.

-The winning candidate would serve a two-year term in the United States House of Representatives from March 4, 1861, to March 4, 1863.

-Hilton was never seated in Congress, however, as Florida had seceded from the Union before his term began.
+Democratic nominee Robert Benjamin Hilton defeated Opposition nominee Benjamin F. Allen.
+Hilton was never seated in Congress, however, as Florida had succeeded from the Union before Congress convened.